-The Syngman Rhee Global Mission Center for Christian Education
+The Syngman Rhee Global Mission Center

-The Syngman Rhee Global Mission Center for Christian Education provides educational and research opportunities for international and domestic theological students, faculty, and scholars.
+The Syngman Rhee Global Mission Center provides educational and research opportunities for international and domestic theological students, faculty, and scholars.
 Participants in the work of the center will engage new perspectives, relationships, and networks and discover new ways of participating in the Reign of God in diverse global contexts.

 - The center collaborates with UPSem in the Master of Arts in Christian Education (M.A.C.E.) degree in a global format.
 Students in this format will reside on the Richmond campus for a year and continue the degree program in their home contexts in the second year.

 - The center supports international students in our traditional residential degree programs — M.Div., M.Div./M.A.C.E., M.A.T.S., and Th.M.

 - The center hosts doctoral students from theological schools around the world to pursue independent research in our world-class library.